Situated cognition: Anchored instruction

 Anchored instruction is grounded in a story or narrative that presents a realistic (but fictional) situation and raises an overarching question or problem (compare with an essential question posed by a teacher).
 This approach is designed to 1) engage the learner with a problem or series of related problems, 2) require the learner to develop goals and discover subgoals related to solving the problem(s), and 3) provide the learner with extensive and diverse opportunities to explore the problem(s) in a shared context with classmates.
 For example, a Spanish teacher uses a video drama series focused on the murder of a main character.
 Students work in small groups to summarize parts of the story, to create hypotheses about the murderer and motive, and to create a presentation of their solution to the class.
 Stories are often paired so that across the set students can detect the invariant structure of the underlying knowledge (so 2 episodes about distance-rate-time, one about boats and one about planes, so students can perceive how the distance-rate-time relationship holds across differences in vehicles).
-The ideal smallest set of instances needed provide students the opportunity to detect invariant structure has been referred to as a "generator set" of situations.
+The ideal smallest set of instances needed to provide students the opportunity to detect invariant structure has been referred to as a "generator set" of situations.

 The goal of anchored instruction is the engagement of intention and attention.
 Through authentic tasks across multiple domains, educators present situations that require students to create or adopt meaningful goals (intentions).
 One of the educator's objectives can be to set a goal through the use of an anchor problem.
 A classic example of anchored instruction is the Jasper series.
 The Jasper series includes a variety of videodisc adventures focused on problem formulation and problem solving.
 Each videodisc used a visual narrative to present an authentic, realistic everyday problem.
 The objective was for students to adopt specific goals (intentions) after viewing the story and defining a problem.
 These newly adopted goals guided students through the collaborative process of problem formulation and problem solving.

 Perceiving and acting in avatar-based virtual worlds

-Virtual worlds provide unique affordances for embodied learning, i.e. hands on, interactive, spatially oriented, that ground learning in experience.
+Virtual worlds provide unique affordances for embodied learning, i.e., hands-on, interactive, spatially oriented, that ground learning in experience.
 Here "embodied" means acting in a virtual world enabled by an avatar.

 Contextual affordances of online games and virtual environments allow learners to engage in goal-driven activity, authentic interactions, and collaborative problem-solving – all considered in situated theories of learning to be features of optimal learning.
 In terms of situated assessment, virtual worlds have the advantage of facilitating dynamic feedback that directs the perceiving/acting agent, through an avatar, to continually improve performance.